cervantessergio020/Email-Phishing-Detector/README.md

 users can submit email files, users will recieve a verifivation score along with what issues it found, Alert users on analysis results

 # Non Functional:
-Performance:shoud process and anaylze email submission within 10 second, Scalablity: support at least 100 users, Handle multiple scans at once, Security: protect and encrypt user data and automaticlalay delete uplaoded email after analysis.
+Performance:shoud process and anaylze email submission within 10 second, Scalablity: support at least 100 users, Handle multiple scans at once, Security: protect and encrypt user data and automaticlalay delete uplaoded email after analysis, Usability: easy to use